 Gossops Green Primary School is part of The Collegiate Trust.
 Information about the Directors and Members of The Collegiate Trust can be found at www.tct-academies.org.
 The Directors of the Trust have delegated the oversight and leadership of Gossops Green Primary School to the Local Governing Body (LGB), made up of parents, staff, LA and Trust representatives.
-Non-staff governors are entirely voluntary and yet carry high levels of responsibility, following expectations which are outlined HERE.
+Non-staff governors are entirely voluntary and yet carry high levels of responsibility.
 We are very grateful that we have such a committed and professional team at our school.

 The register of interests for Governors across The Collegiate Trust, can be found HERE and Annual Reports and Financial Statements can be found HERE.

 Information about the Governors at Gossops Green Primary School can be found below.

 Mrs Church was appointed as Clerk to the Governors in January 2022, having clerked for several schools from 2005 -2018 when she was appointed to a different role at Riddlesdown Collegiate.
 She returns to clerking after a four year break after leaving her role as team leader of the Information Management Team following a house move and relocation.
 Mrs Church started her working career at the Department for Education in 1980 and held various roles during her career, including Assistant Parliamentary Clerk and spent many long evenings (and nights!) supporting Ministers during debates and education bills before leaving in 2007 to look after her family.
 In her spare time, Mrs Church enjoys long walks with her rescue dog, crafting, especially knitting and sewing, cooking and gardening.

 Mrs Annie Macfarlane